mmuszynski/Music/README.md

 ### What is this repository for? ###

-* Provides analysis tools for basic western Music Theory functions
+* A framework for representing Music in the Swift programming language

+### What objects will be represented ###

+* MusicPitch - Suitable for representing a pitch with a name and accidental type in a given octave **
+* A framework for representing Music in the Swift programming language

+### Further goals ###

-* Integrates with MusicStaffView for the display of notes and rhythms
+* Integration with MusicStaffView for the display of pitches and rhythms
+* Analysis tools for basic western Music Theory, including chord progression and voice leading

 ### Currently Planned Elements ###